arthur-schevey/portfolio/src/content/projects/3_rust_spreadsheet.md

 - title: "Ratatui"
 ---

-This project is a command-line spreadsheet application built in Rust, combining an interpreted programming language with a terminal-based spreadsheet interface.
-Users can define cell expressions, reference other cells, and leverage programming constructs like conditionals and loops to manipulate data dynamically.
+This project is a command-line spreadsheet application built in Rust, as an exercise to building an interpreted programming language; from lexing and parsing → to evaluation and error handling.

-It features robust error handling and a responsive terminal UI using ratatui, allowing users to explore spreadsheet logic without leaving the terminal.
+Built with existing tools like Excel in mind, users can define cell expressions, reference other cells, and leverage programming constructs (conditionals/loops) to manipulate data dynamically—all in a terminal.

 Key features include:
 - Excel-like formula support for cell references and calculations